Estimate Time5 min

 Important to know: IRA contributions require sufficient earned income.
 At this time it is unclear if sufficient earned income would be applicable for 529 conversions to Roth IRAs.

 Further guidance from the IRS may clarify or change the interpretation of the legislation.
 So it's always best to consult with a financial or tax professional regarding your specific circumstances.
-In the meantime, starting next year the beneficiary of your 529 account will have more options, whether that's paying for school or beefing up their retirement savings.
+In the meantime, the beneficiary of your 529 account now has more options, whether that's paying for school or beefing up their retirement savings.

 More to explore